SystemsApproach/ops/provision.rst

 =================================

 Resource Provisioning is the process of bringing virtual and physical resources online.
-It has both a hands-on component (installing devices in a rack) and a bootstrap component (configuring how the resources boot into a "ready" state).
+It has both a hands-on component (racking and connecting devices) and a bootstrap component (configuring how the resources boot into a "ready" state).
 Resource Provisioning happens when a cloud deployment is first installed—i.e., an initial set of resources are provisioned—but also incrementally over time as new resources are added, obsolete resources are removed, and out-of-date resources are upgraded.

-The goal of a Resource Provisioning is to be zero-touch, which is impossible for hardware resources because it includes an intrinsically manual step.
+The goal of Resource Provisioning is to be zero-touch, which is impossible for hardware resources because it includes an intrinsically manual step.
 (We'll take up the issue of provisioning virtual resources in a moment.)
-Realistically, the goal is to minimize the number and complexity of configuration steps required beyond physically connecting the device, keeping in mind that we are starting with commodity hardware received directly from a vendor, and not a plug-and-play appliance that has been prepped.
+Realistically, the goal is to minimize the number and complexity of configuration steps required beyond physically connecting the device, keeping in mind that we are starting with commodity hardware received directly from a vendor, and not a plug-and-play appliance that has already been prepped.

-When a cloud is built from virtual resources (e.g., VMs instantiated on a commercial cloud) the "install" step for is carried out by sequence of API calls rather a hands-on technician.
+When a cloud is built from virtual resources (e.g., VMs instantiated on a commercial cloud) the "rack and connect" step for is carried out by sequence of API calls rather a hands-on technician.
 Of course, we want to automate the sequence of calls needed to activate virtual infrastructure, which has inspired an approach know as *infrastructure-as-code*.
 The general idea is to document, in a